mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 by trees, the viollera is intolerant to bright lights and should be kept in partial to full shade.
 One trait of the plant, other than its air filtering capability, is that it is nearly impossible to kill.
-The soil used should be nutrient rich with adequate aeration provided to ensure the flow of wa- ter.
+The soil used should be nutrient rich with adequate aeration provided to ensure the flow of wa-ter.
 Acidic soil is no detriment to the plant, so peat moss may be used during periods of water scarcity.

 Dead leaves should be trimmed and disposed of immediately and when